-- " Funding: Initial seed funding for the pilot was allocated from end of year funds. - " Data Science Training: The agency curates training material, certifications, a learning platform, and learning resources, from a variety of vendors based on the needs of the cohort.
-The agency also facilitates internal guest lectures. - " Staffing: Initially two employees supported the pilot program, currently three full time employees and three contractors support the program.
-These include an acting program director who is also the program coordinator, one program assistant (contractor), two instructional designers (contractors), and two subject matter experts.
+- " Funding: Initial funding for the pilot was allocated from end of year funds. - " Data Science Training: The DSU program curates training material, certifications, a learning platform, and learning resources from a variety of vendors based on the needs of the cohort.
+The agency also facilitates internal guest lectures. - " Staffing: Initially two employees supported the pilot program.
+Beginning with the 2020 cohort, three full-time employees and three contractors support the program.
+These include an acting program director who is also the program coordinator, one program assistant (contractor), two instructional designers (contractors), and two SMEs.

-Accommodations: Participants in the cohort program are nominated and approved at the Branch, Division, or CIO-level to devote around five to ten hours per week to the program.
+Accommodations: Participants in the cohort program are nominated and approved at the branch, division, or Chief Information Officerlevel to devote around five to ten hours per week to the program.
 The participants resume full-time work after completing the program and return with enhanced data science skills and a completed project that supports their duties as assigned.

-1. Understand Current System: A landscape analysis of workforce training opportunities was conducted, and data skills training was identified as a gap.

-- 2. Propose the Program: A proposal for the data skills training program was written that explained how the program was connected to the CDC public health data modernization initiative and defined the data skills training gap it would address.
+- 1. Understand Current System: A landscape analysis of workforce training opportunities was conducted, and data skills training was identified as a gap. - 2.
+Propose the Program: A proposal for the data skills training program explained how the program was connected to the CDC public health data modernization initiative and defined the data skills training gap it would address.
 Initial planning began in June 2019. - 3.
-Secure Funding: Proposal for initial funding for a pilot cohort was granted once leadership buy-in was obtained, which resulted in the program receiving end of year funds.
+Secure Funding: Initial funding for a pilot cohort was granted once leadership buyin was obtained, which resulted in the program receiving end of year funds.
 The implementation set-up process began in August 2019. - 4.
 Select Participants: Employees and fellows from across the agency were nominated as teams aligned on specific projects to participate in the program by branch, division, or CIOlevel leadership.
 The projects were selected based on a scoring rubric which contains specific criteria such as alignment to agency priorities.
-Generally, when a nominated project is selected, the nominated team members associated with the project nomination are all accepted if they meet the requirement of being an FTE or a fellow.
+Generally, when a nominated project was selected, the nominated team members associated with the project nomination were all accepted if they met the requirement of being an FTE or a fellow.